gregorycrane/CrosbySchaeffer2.0/chaps/lesson12.md

 Adapted from Herodotus, Book VI.

-<note>For information regarding Herodotus and other personages referred to in
-this book, consult Dictionary of Proper Names in the print volume, page 335.</note>
+[note: For information regarding Herodotus and other personages referred to in this book, consult Dictionary of Proper Names in the print volume, page 335.]

 <div type="textpart" subtype="para" n="65a">
 # Chapter 12: The Funeral Mound at Marathon